tz-tahsin-zaman/GreenerGrow-Air-Quality-Monitor/README.md

 # GreenerGrow-IoT
-This project was made to test air quality improvement in presence of indoor plants which improves air quality.
+This project was made to test indoor air quality improvement in presence of indoor plants which improves air quality.

 The project was made using an Arduino UNO, MQ-135 gas sensor and ESP-8266 WiFi module for Arduino.